ni/nimble/packages/nimble-components/src/toggle-button-group/specs/README.md

 The requirements for the Routines UI are as follows:

--   Exclusive selection. i.e. only one button can be checked at a time.
+-   Exclusive selection, i.e. only one button can be checked at a time.
 -   Deselection, i.e. no selection is required and the user can clear the selection by clicking the checked button.
     -   This is where the toggle button group is distinct from a radio group with toggle-button-styled